Has your baby been refusing the bottle, whether suddenly or from day one? Overcoming bottle refusal is possible with these effective tips!

 Do you store milk bottles in the fridge to feed the baby later?
 She probably doesn’t like the feeling not just of cold milk, but even of the cold nipple that touches her mouth.

-Another option is to store the bottle in the fridge with a different bottle cover, and keep the nipple in room temperature.
+Another option is to store the bottle in the fridge with a different bottle cover and keep the nipple at room temperature.
 That way, the nipple will be neither warm nor cold, and you can serve the milk regularly.

-Free download: Are you struggling with putting her to sleep?
+Free resource: Are you struggling with putting her to sleep?
 You can teach her to self soothe and sleep on her own.
 Whether you’ve tried self soothing in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
-Download it below!
 You’ll also get my newsletters, which parents say they LOVE:

 2. Let your baby latch onto the bottle nipple

-If you breastfeed, your baby likely roots around to find your nipple before finally feeding.
-Mimic that motion by letting her latch on the bottle nipple as well.
-Don’t just put the bottle in her mouth, and instead let her “initiate” and find the nipple herself.
+If you breastfeed, your breastfed baby likely roots around to find your nipple before finally drinking.
+Let her latch on the bottle nipple as well, which mimics this type of rootin.
+Don’t just put the bottle in your baby’s mouth, and instead let her “initiate” and find the nipple with her tongue herself.

-There might be a chance that she doesn’t like having the nipple put into her mouth, but would take to it more if you, say, place it next to her lips.
+There might be a chance that she doesn’t like having the nipple put into her mouth, but would take to it more if you, say, place it next to baby’s lips.

 3. Offer a freshly pumped bottle